alexandergall/bf-sde-nixpkgs/README.md

 This construct makes it possible to have a huge coherent set of packages with precisely defined dependencies and a very high degree of reproducability.
-The latter means that anyone who uses a specific Nix expression for the entire collection will be abel to exactly reproduce any set of packages contained within.
+The latter means that anyone who uses a specific Nix expression for the entire collection will be able to exactly reproduce any set of packages contained within.

 The fact that Nix is a lazy language makes it possible to work with